cloudflare/cloudflare-docs/products/pages/src/content/tutorials/forms/index.md

 ## Related Resources

-In this tutorial, you built and deployed a website and its backend using Cloudflare Pages with its Workers integration.
+In this tutorial, you built and deployed a website and its back-end logic using Cloudflare Pages with its Workers integration.
 You created a static HTML document with a form that communicates with a Worker handler to parse the submission request(s).

 If you would like to review the full source code for this application, you can find it on [GitHub](https://github.com/lukeed/submit.pages.dev).